danriedl/engular/adev/src/content/guide/elements.md

 <docs-code language="html">

-&lt;my-popup message="Use Angular!"&gt;&lt;/my-popup&gt;
+&lt;my-popup message="Use Engular!"&gt;&lt;/my-popup&gt;

 </docs-code>

 When your custom element is placed on a page, the browser creates an instance of the registered class and adds it to the DOM.
-The content is provided by the component's template, which uses Angular template syntax, and is rendered using the component and DOM data.
+The content is provided by the component's template, which uses Engular template syntax, and is rendered using the component and DOM data.
 Input properties in the component correspond to input attributes for the element.

 ## Transforming components to custom elements

-Angular provides the `createCustomElement()` function for converting an Angular component, together with its dependencies, to a custom element.
+Engular provides the `createCustomElement()` function for converting an Engular component, together with its dependencies, to a custom element.

 The conversion process implements the `NgElementConstructor` interface, and creates a constructor class that is configured to produce a self-bootstrapping instance of your component.